ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 </p>
 ```

 There are two links with the same `href` next to each other in the generated view (editor output), which is semantically wrong.
-To make sure it never happens, {@link module:engine/view/attributeelement~AttributeElement} has a priority which controls the nesting.
-Most elements, like for instance `<strong>` do not care about it and stick to the default priority.
-On the other hand, the `<a>` element uses the priority to make sure it never gets split by other elements.
+To make sure that it never happens the view element which represents  a link must have a *priority* defined.
+Most elements, like for instance `<strong>` do not care about it and stick to the default priority (`10`).
+The {@link features/link link feature} ensures that all view `<a>` elements have priority set to `5` so they are kept outside other elements.

-### Merging text attributes during conversion
+### Merging attribute elements during conversion

-Most of the simple inline elements like `<strong>` or `<em>` do not have any attributes.
+Most of the simple view inline elements like `<strong>` or `<em>` do not have any attributes.
 Some of them have just one, for instance `<a>` has its `href`.

 But it is easy to come up with features that style a part of a text in a more complex way.
-An example would be a {@link features/font Font family} feature.
+An example would be a {@link features/font Font family feature}.
 When used, it adds the `fontFamily` attribute to a text in the model, which is later converted to a `<span>` element with a corresponding `style` attribute.

 So what would happen if several attributes are set on the same part of a text?
-Take this model example where `fontSize` is used next to the `fontFamily`:
+Take this model example where `fontSize` is used next to `fontFamily`:

 ```
 <paragraph>